-Note 5.5 - Assets Held for Sale
+5.5 Assets Held for Sale

-The Commissioner's Estates Strategy is to review all property held and put surplus property up for sale.
-The following table shows the property for sale at the Balance Sheet dates.
-When classified as "for sale" the asset is no longer subject to depreciation.
-It is shown as a current asset because the funds are due within the forthcoming year.
+The Commissioner's Estates Strategy is to review all property held.
+When classified as "For Sale" the asset is no longer subject to value of properties held for sale at the Balance Sheet dates.